 A drunk driving accident.
 A fight at a bar after a night of drinking.
+A serious tumble at home after a few too many.
 Many brain injury survivors received their brain injuries while under the influence of alcohol.
-In fact, studies have shown that between 35% and 81% of people who received a traumatic brain injury had been drinking at the time of their injury.
-Doctors and therapists routinely recommend that survivors abstain from alcohol after a brain injury but some survivors ignore this advice.
-But drinking after a brain injury has a new and more dangerous risk than before, namely post-injury seizures.
+In fact, studies have shown that between 35% and 81% of traumatic brain injuries occur in individuals who had been drinking at the time of their injuries.
+Doctors and therapists routinely recommend that survivors abstain from alcohol after a brain injury but some survivors choose to ignore this advice.
+Drinking after a brain injury though carries with it fresh and frighteningly dangerous risk.
+Namely, such unwise behavior invites the post-injury seizure.

 In general, brain injury survivors are more prone to developing a seizure disorder than are people without brain injuries.
-Depending on the severity and location of a traumatic brain injury, research shows that post-traumatic brain injury seizure rates are between 2-50%.
-Similarly, post-stroke seizure rates are between 5-20%.
-Both of these are significantly higher than the seizure rate in the general population.
+Depending on the severity and location of a traumatic brain injury, research shows post-traumatic brain injury seizure rates to sit somewhere between 2% and 50%.
+Similarly, post-stroke seizure rates range between 5% and 20%.
+Both of these are significantly higher than the seizure rate found in the general populace.

 Overall, it is smart for many reasons to avoid consuming alcohol after an injury.
-But the risk of seizures is an important reason which should not be ignored.
+The enhanced risk of seizure stands alone among these reasons though in both gravity and consequence, and as such should be granted special consideration.

 Learn about brain injury treatment services at the Transitional Learning Center!
 Visit us at: http://tlcrehab.org/